Skip to the main content.

 All class times, mentors, and other course details are subject to change depending on enrollment.

-You can view more details, including mentors for each live section in the Williamsburg Course Schedules document.
-While this document can be helpful for planning your student's preferred classes, only SIS has the most up-to-date info about seats available.
+The Williamsburg Course Schedules document contains more details, including mentors for each live section.
+While this document can help you plan your student's preferred classes, only SIS has the most up-to-date information about seats available.

 Williamsburg Live Course Schedules